NicoHood/SecureLoader/Readme.md

 #### 3.2.1 Overview
 Each device [comes with](TODO) a **secret unique symmetric AES-256 Bootloader Key**.

-The BK can be used to **verify the devices authenticity** at any time.
-The Bootloader Key is also used to **sign new Firmware upgrades**.
+The Bootloader Key is used to **sign new Firmware upgrades**.
 TODO link.

 The **initial BK was set by the vendor** who is also responsible for keeping the BK secret.
-The BK can be **changed at any time** and is stored inside the [SBS](#312-secure-bootloader-section-sbs).
+The BK can be **changed at any time**.

 The BK needs to be kept **highly secure** and should be changed after exchanging it over an untrusted connection (Internet!).

+It is stored inside EEPROM and the Firmware has full access to it and can also change it.
+Since only signed Firmware can be uploaded, the Firmware is trusted.

 TODO links

-#### 3.2.2 No Bootloader Key set
-Only after burning the Bootloader via ISP no Bootloader Key was set.
-If no bootkey was set at startup you need to set a Bootloader Key from the Bootloader via USB HID.
-It is intended that it is **not possbile to upload a Firmware until a Bootloader Key was set**.
-It is not possible to remove a Bootloader Key afterwards. **Never ship a device without an initial vendor Bootloader Key.** TODO link

-TODO will boot straight into recovery mode and require a password change first.

 #### 3.2.3 Initial Bootloader Key
 A **unique BK is initially set by the vendor** who is also responsible for